Union Pacific 'Challenger' Project Information

 Version 4 - Early Oil Fired - The conversion to oil firing required substantial changes to the firebox and cab area of the locomotive, altered cab interior arrangement and a fuel tank in the coal bunker of the tender.
 Prior to being painted in the passenger paint scheme these eight locomotives had ‘wind wings’ installed, our models have removable ‘wind wings’ so that either period of operation can be modeled.
 The appropriate road numbers are: 3975-3984.
 Paint scheme: Black overall, Graphite smokebox & firebox and Aluminum color markings.

-Version 5 - Passenger Paint Scheme (10 Models) - This is the same as our version #4 model, but with the famous two-tone gray passenger paint scheme with yellow stripes.
+Version 5 - Passenger Paint Scheme (10 Models) - This is the same as our version #4 model, but with the famous two-tone gray passenger paint scheme with silver-grey stripes.
 Road numbers: 3975-3984.

 Version 6 - Late Oil Fired - The late ‘oil’ version combines the design features of version #4 with the late modifications included on the version #3 models.
 Road numbers: 3700-3717.
 Paint scheme: Black overall, Graphite smokebox & firebox and Aluminum color markings.

 Version 7 - Rio Grande (5 Models) - This is the Rio Grande L-97 variation of our Challenger.
 With Rio Grande markings, it has detailing much the same as our version #1 second production order models.
 The applicable road numbers are: 3800-3805.
 Paint scheme: Black overall, Graphite smokebox & firebox and White markings.